Shrek: Home media

-Reception and legacy
+Reception

 Box office

-Shrek opened on around 6,000 screens across 3,587 theaters; eleven of them showed the film digitally.
-This was the first time that DreamWorks had shown one of its films digitally.
+Shrek opened on around 6,000 screens across 3,587 theaters, at that point the second highest number of locations in history behind only Mission: Impossible 2.
+Eleven locations screened the film digitally, the first time that DreamWorks had shown one of its films in this format.
 The film earned $11.6 million on its first day and $42.3 million on its opening weekend, topping the box office for the weekend and averaging $11,805 from 3,587 theaters.
 In its second weekend, due to the Memorial Day Weekend holiday, the film gained 0.3 percent to $42.5 million and $55.2 million over the four-day weekend, resulting in an overall 30 percent gain.
 Despite this, the film finished in second place behind Pearl Harbor and had an average of $15,240 from expanding to 3,623 sites.
 In its third weekend, the film retreated 34 percent to $28.2 million for a $7,695 average from expanding to 3,661 theaters.
+By mid-June 2001, Shrek became the top-grossing movie of the year domestically, defeating The Mummy Returns.
+This achievement would last until that December when it was beaten by Harry Potter and the Sorcerer's Stone.
 The film closed on December 6, 2001, after grossing $267.7 million domestically, along with $216.7 million overseas, for a worldwide total of $484.4 million.
 Produced on a $60 million budget, the film was a huge box office smash and is the fourth highest-grossing film of 2001.

 Shrek became the highest-grossing animated film ever to be released in Australia, passing the mark set by The Lion King in 1994.
 In the United Kingdom, Shrek regained the top spot at the British box office after being beaten out the previous week by Lara Croft: Tomb Raider, earning a $20.3 million since its opening in the UK.